jae1911/sitecontent/content/blog/2023/fido.md

 Regular OTP is also prone to attacks, be it [the incompetence of OTP app providers providing a sync](https://nitter.net/mysk_co/status/1651021165727477763), your password manager getting compromised or just SIM swap attacks (being a bit more exotic though increasing, according to [a TWSJ citing FBI numbers](https://archive.is/og8go)).

+The main caveat of hardware keys is, of course, if your key ever gets stolen or lost.
+That's why it's important to have backups (usually a second key), but doesn't solves the issue in case of passwordless logins (which is honestly pretty bad and will need more work put into).
+While stealing a security key is harder than phishing a password, it still can be a possibility if you are being personally targetted by _really persistent_ malicious actors.

 ### Where can you use it

 In recent years, tons of websites added support for security keys.